 Get the newsletter.

-A lovely buttermilk bread dotted with raisins.
+A lovely Irish soda bread dotted with raisins.

 This Irish soda bread, or spotted dog, recipe makes a perfectly crusty, just-sweet-enough loaf of buttermilk soda bread, loaded with golden raisins.
 Perfect for St. Patrick’s Day or a simple cup of tea year ’round.
 Get the recipe.